SAP-samples/teched2023-AD180v/exercises/2_Build_Apps/1_spa-create-service-instance-destination/spa-create-service-instance-destination.md

 <!-- description --> Create a destination to trigger a business process by creating a service instance and service key of SAP Build Process Automation.

 ## Prerequisites
-- Account on [SAP BTP](btp-free-tier-account) to try out Free Tier service plans
-- Subscribe to [SAP Build Process Automation](spa-subscribe-booster) using booster in SAP BTP Free Tier
-- Proper roles to create service instance, service key and destinations in SAP BTP Cockpit
+- Subscribed to SAP Build Process Automation on trial and assigned the required roles (done via booster)

 ## You will learn
 - How to create a destination in the SAP BTP cockpit to start a business process from SAP Build Apps
 - How to create a service instance and service key for SAP Build Process Automation

 ## Intro
-In this tutorial, you will create a service instance and service key for SAP Build Process Automation.
+In this exercise, you will create a service instance and service key for SAP Build Process Automation.
 You would consume the credentials of the service key of SAP Build Process Automation to create a destination that would trigger a business process from SAP Build Apps.

 ---